arcanemachine/phoenix-todo-list/support/containers/README.md

 This project has ready-made configurations to easily run the following services as Docker/Podman containers alongside this Phoenix project:

-- PostgreSQL
+- Postgres
 - Traefik

-In order to maximize flexibility, the service containers (e.g. Phoenix, PostgreSQL, etc.) do not specify networks.
+In order to maximize flexibility, the service containers (e.g. Phoenix, Postgres, etc.) do not specify networks.
 This means that for each service (except Traefik\*), you must specify at least 2 Compose files:

 1. A Compose file that specifies the service (located in `support/containers/`).
 2. A Compose file that specifies the service's network (located in `support/containers/networks/`).